ARTbio/startbio/docs/scRNAseq_basics/import_exo.md

 The dataset for this analysis will be single cell RNAseq from chick embryos from [de Lima *et al*](https://doi.org/10.1038/s41467-021-24157-x).
-We are going to analyse only single cell of E10 stage of embryos.
+We are going to analyse only single cells of E10 stage of embryos.
 You can download the dataset at the GEO accession [GSE166981](https://0-www-ncbi-nlm-nih-gov.brum.beds.ac.uk/geo/query/acc.cgi?acc=GSE166981).

 ??? tip "Do you need help to find the data ?"